 Kontron MARS supports operation of two smart batteries.
 Smart batteries feature an integrated microcontroller which provides data such as battery characteristics, current charge/discharge rate and extrapolated remaining capacity via the system management bus.
-The COM-based system can use this data in programming the target application.
-This enables helpful functions to be implemented in the mobile application, such as displaying the battery charge status or a signal when the battery needs to be replaced or the device should be docked on the charger.
+The COMbased system can use this data in programming the target application.
+This enables helpful functions to be implemented in the mobile application, such as displaying the battery charge status signalling when the battery needs to be replaced or the device should be docked on the charger.